Production still from The Merchant of Venice showing a central figure pointing upward while two women stand behind him on stage.

 Anna Bramming (DK)

-Additional credited roles include Prince of Morocco’s sidekick, dancer, Launcelot Gobbo, Lora, Sal, and other production contributors reflected in the archival credits extract.
+Additional credited roles include Prince of Morocco’s sidekick, dancer, Launcelot Gobbo, Lora, Sal, and other production contributors reflected in the archival record.